 Reason #3: Blocked Duct

-It may feel similar to engorged breasts, but blocked duct is having a small, painful lump in your breast.
+It may feel similar to engorged breasts, but a blocked duct has a small, painful lump in your breast.
 It’s hard and usually tender to the touch and comes with a patch of redness on the affected area of the breast.
-Blocked duct or plugged milk duct often happens when you don’t breastfeed enough or when your baby isn’t emptying out your breasts well.
+A blocked or plugged milk duct often happens when you don’t breastfeed enough or when your baby isn’t emptying your breasts well.

 What To Do: Apply warm compress before breastfeeding and nurse as often as possible.
 While nursing, stroke the area behind the blockage and massage it towards your nipple to encourage milk to flow.
 It’s also a great idea to hand express to unclog the milk duct.
 If symptoms last for more than 2 days, seek advice from a lactation consultant.